Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_solution/marketing_data_foundation_solution.md

 Customers looking to use Snowflake for marketing use cases initially face a significant challenge: it is difficult to import all relevant marketing data into Snowflake and structure it in a unified format that downstream applications can easily utilize to power data-driven marketing.
 This starter solution tackles this challenge by offering an integrated application that unifies data sets from different Connectors and Marketing Data providers.

-In this example we are adding support for
+In this example, we are adding support for
   - Fivetran / Facebook Ads
   - Omnata / LinkedIn Ads

-This solution was inspired by how Snowflake runs its own end-to-end Marketing workflows entirely on top of the Snowflake Marketing Data Cloud.
+This solution was inspired by how Snowflake runs its own end-to-end Marketing workflows entirely on top of the Snowflake AI Data Cloud for Marketing.

 ### Problem Space